Dunedin Collective for Woman

 The Dunedin Collective for Woman (DCW) was a feminist group active in Dunedin, New Zealand in the 1970s.
 Set up as an umbrella organisation for special interest groups and projects, its four foundational aims were equal pay, quality childcare, women's control of their own bodies, and an end to sex stereotyping.

 In its ten years of existence, members of the Collective set up a preschool and a women's refuge, published books and exhibitions, and promoted better and legal access to fertility control and abortion services in New Zealand.

 Formation

 The first eight members were Denny Boothe, Jocelyn Harris, Pat Lawson, Andrée Lévesque, Judith Medlicott, Edith Mercier, Penny Moore, and Diana Strang.
+Another notable member was founder of Lesbian Mothers' Defence Fund, Yoka Neuman.

 The Collective was organised non-hierarchically, with shared decision-making and shared responsibilities.
 It ran from 1971 to 1982.
 As it grew, new cells of eight members were founded, each with a nucleus of experienced members.
 Growth was rapid; the Collective could call on over 80 active, committed members within a few years.

 Some of the original members were academics or had accompanied academic husbands to America and Canada, and returned with radical ideas learnt from feminist groups agitating for change there.